15 Day Morocco Adventure

 Day 2: Chefchaouen

-Accommodation: Dar Baibou (or similar)
+Accommodation: Riad Nila (or similar)

 Day 3: Rif Mountains

-Accommodation: Dar Baibou (or similar)
+Accommodation: Riad Nila (or similar)

-Included: Breakfast & lunch
+Included: Breakfast & Lunch

 Day 4: Volubilis

 After breakfast, travel through rolling hills and olive groves to the archaeological site of World-Heritage listed Volubilis.
 Once a provincial Roman capital, this distant outpost of the empire is fascinating!
 Afterwards, on to Fes, the spiritual and cultural heart of Morocco; vibrant, noisy, fascinating and stunning to the senses.
-We’ll spend three nights here soaking in the rich culture.
+You’ll spend three nights here soaking in the rich culture.

-Accommodation: Riad el Amin (or similar)
+Accommodation: Palais Oumayyad (or similar)

-Included: Breakfast & dinner
+Included: Breakfast & Dinner

 Day 5: Fes Market Tour

-Accommodation: Riad el Amin (or similar)
+Accommodation: Palais Oumayyad (or similar)

-Included: Breakfast & lunch
+Included: Breakfast & Tastings

 Day 6: Fes Craft Workshop

-Accommodation: Riad el Amin (or similar)
+Accommodation: Palais Oumayyad (or similar)

 Included: Breakfast